coolrobloxgamerboy17/HiAnime-To-Mal/README.md

 **To do list**
 - Add a terminal that opens showing the progress of something that takes long.
 - Add AniList also.
+- Fix the error code 400's and 405's.
+With the 405's I need to fix the "fixing".
-- Make all the prints amazing (look cool)
+- Make all the prints amazing (look cool).
-- Add the Hawk Tuah girl rugpulling her crypto coin
+- Add the Hawk Tuah girl rugpulling her crypto coin while talking on talk tuah.